achuchulev/terraform-aws-vpc-natgw/README.md

-# Sample terraform configuration to create a VPC on AWS with one public and one or more private subnets
+# Terraform configuration to provision new VPC on AWS with one public and one or more private subnets with NAT Gateway

 ## Prerequisites